seb26/seb26.github.io/_posts/2021-05-25-quick-look-xml.md

 +        <string>dyn.ah62d4rv4ge80g3dq</string>
 ```

-Lecca has welcomed additions of other XML filetypes to the program, so I have emailed him to inform him of the `.cdl` filetype.
+Lecca has welcomed additions of other XML filetypes to the program, but I can't find a working email address for him.

-But I otherwise needed this functionality immediately, so I made the change myself first.
+And I otherwise needed the functionality immediately, so I made the change myself first.

 I also include it for for download below, with links and credit back to Lecca's repo.